-This plan says what we in Public Health Scotland will do up to March 2025 to lead and support Scotland to be healthier and fairer.
+This plan says what we in Public Health Scotland will do between April 2022 and March 2025 to lead and support Scotland to become the healthiest nation in Western Europe and eliminate health inequalities.
 It describes:

-- Our role: our contribution to lead Scotland to meet these challenges; - Impact: the difference we want to see in Scotland by 2025; - What we will do to create this change in Scotland; and - How we will work with others to achieve it.
+- Our role: our contribution to lead Scotland to meet these challenges; - Impact: the difference we want to see in Scotland by 2025;

+- What we will do to create this change in Scotland; and - How we will work with others to achieve it.